openshift/runbooks/alerts/openshift-virtualization-operator/VMCannotBeEvicted.md

 ## Mitigation

-Set the `evictionStrategy` of the VMI to `shutdown` or resolve the issue that prevents the VMI from migrating.
+Set the `evictionStrategy` of the VMI to `None` or resolve the issue that prevents the VMI from migrating.
+The `None` startegy shuts down VMs in case of node drains and pod evictions.